igor-couto/systemd-service-watcher/README.md

 # Systemd Service Monitor

-A C program that monitors specified systemd services by reading from an INI file and alerts when services are inactive.
-When any of the monitored services become inactive, the tool promptly alerts the user via the terminal.
+A quick and dirty C program that monitors specified systemd services by reading from an INI file and alerts when services are inactive.

+**Systemd Service Monitor** is useful for managing servers where the services being monitored are not directly under your control.
+For example, it can monitor third-party service applications or personal projects that rely on external dependencies, allowing you to receive personalized alerts when these services encounter issues.

+While **Systemd Service Monitor** currently logs alerts to the console, future updates may include:

+- **File Logging**: Save alerts and service statuses to log files for persistent tracking and historical analysis.
+- **Email Notifications**: Send automated email alerts when services become inactive, ensuring prompt awareness even when not monitoring the terminal.
+- **Streaming Alerts**: Integrate with streaming platforms or dashboards for real-time monitoring and visualization.
+- **Custom Actions**: Execute predefined scripts or commands in response to service status changes, enabling automated remediation steps.

 ## Usage